c0d3d3m0n/C2/README.md

 - **Client**:
   - Command-line interface (CLI) for easy interaction.
   - Supports registering agents, sending commands, and retrieving results.

+## Understanding C2 Frameworks

+Command & Control (C2) frameworks are the backbone of modern red team operations and adversary simulations.
+They allow operators to manage compromised systems remotely.

+### Offensive Methodologies
+1.  **Post-Exploitation**: Once access is gained, the agent (implant) is deployed to maintain persistence and execute further commands.
+2.  **Beaconing**: Agents do not maintain a constant connection.
+Instead, they "beacon" home at set intervals (e.g., every 5 seconds) to check for tasks.
+This reduces network noise.
+3.  **Jitter**: To evade detection, beacon intervals are randomized (jitter).
+A 5s interval with 10% jitter means the agent checks in between 4.5s and 5.5s.
+4.  **Exfiltration**: Data is stolen from the target network, often chunked or encoded (e.g., Base64) to bypass DLP (Data Loss Prevention) systems.

+### Defensive Methodologies
+Defenders use C2 traffic analysis to identify compromises:
+1.  **Traffic Analysis**: Looking for regular patterns (heartbeats) in network traffic.
+2.  **Signature Detection**: Identifying known malicious binaries or byte sequences in memory.
+3.  **Anomaly Detection**: Spotting unusual process behavior (e.g., `notepad.exe` making network connections).

 ## Installation